MAX BRAUN

 An artificial intelligence that continues writing the Tractatus: Truth, poetry, and nonsense ex machina.

-Play with it at wittgenstein.app, read the full story on Medium, and check out the code on GitHub.
+Play with it at wittgenstein.app, read the full story on Medium, check out the code on GitHub, and follow him on Twitter.

 BENSE AUTOMATON